PGPinformatics/PGPincubator/arvados-setup/README.md

 Here, `xsrc1-j7d0g-myprojectuuid11` is a placeholder for the UUID of the source project.

-This copies keep blocks, collection records and project records by downloading them from the source cluster and uploading them to the destination cluster.
+This copies Keep blocks, collection records and project records by downloading them from the source cluster and uploading them to the destination cluster.